top of page

 ACSCC Psychosocial Distress Screening Standard 3.2

-The American College of Surgeons’ Commission on Cancer requires cancer centers to implement a stress screening program in order to maintain accreditation status and the emphasis on patient-centered care.
+The American College of Surgeons’ Commission on Cancer requires cancer centers to implement a stress screening program to maintain accreditation status and an emphasis on patient-centered care.
 The Illness Index measures are ideal for this purpose.

 Center for Disease Control and Prevention